Al-Turrah: Geography

-The city belongs to the Al-Ramtha district of the Irbid governorate in northern Jordan, and Al-Turrah is located between the Shumar Valley.
+The city belongs to the Al-Ramtha district of the Irbid governorate in northern Jordan, and Al-Turra is located between the Shumar Valley.
 To the west and south, and Syria's Wadi al-Madan, near the Syria-Jordan border, to the north and east.
 The city is located 8 kilometers north of Al-Ramtha and 35 kilometers northeast of Irbid.
 It is also 4 kilometers to the east, 4 kilometers from the nearest community of Al-Shajara, and 5 kilometers from the Syrian town of Tell Shihab.
-The city is connected by a network of roads with neighboring cities and towns, and it is mentioned that the first road in the area was built in 1960 AD, which is the road from Ramtha to Al-Shajara, passing through Al-Turrah.
-The Al-Madan Bridge connecting the two banks of Wadi Al-Madan from Al-Turrah and Tell Shihab was built in the nineteenth century but was soon destroyed due to neglect, as it was located on the new borders between the then-emerging states.
-Being located in the Houran Plain, Al-Turrah, like other cities and towns in the Jordanian and Syrian parts of Houran, is characterized by a flat nature, and these flat areas are interspersed with a group of small hills, as Al-Turrah itself rises on a hill that is considered higher than all the surrounding hills.
+The city is connected by a network of roads with neighboring cities and towns, and it is mentioned that the first road in the area was built in 1960 AD, which is the road from Ramtha to Al-Shajara, passing through Al-Turra.
+The Al-Madan Bridge connecting the two banks of Wadi Al-Madan from Al-Turra and Tell Shihab was built in the nineteenth century but was soon destroyed due to neglect, as it was located on the new borders between the then-emerging states.
+Being located in the Houran Plain, Al-Turra, like other cities and towns in the Jordanian and Syrian parts of Houran, is characterized by a flat nature, and these flat areas are interspersed with a group of small hills, as Al-Turra itself rises on a hill that is considered higher than all the surrounding hills.
 Regionally, the city can be divided into three main districts: The Eastern District, the Western District, and the Southern District, and the Commercial Center can be added as a fourth major district.
 Recently, urbanization has begun to spread to the northern part of the city.

 Climate

-The climate in Al-Turrah is generally mild, with a Mediterranean climate being the predominant type.
+The climate in Al-Turra is generally mild, with a Mediterranean climate being the predominant type.
 Summer temperatures are high and reach their highest levels in the middle of the eighth month of the year, sometimes reaching the mid 30's Celsius.
 On occasion, temperatures have reached 40 degrees Celsius.
 In January, temperatures occasionally drop to zero or below, resulting in brief snowfalls that do not typically accumulate on the ground.
 The climate is characterized by mild temperatures during the spring and fall seasons.
 In some months, such as June, July, and August, precipitation levels are minimal, with rainfall rates reaching zero.
 The highest rates are observed in the months of December, January, and February.